 Many people like mint green, thus making it one of the most valuable shades.
 Generally, lighter and brighter stones sell higher.

-High clarity verdelite stones, IF (internally flawless) to VVS (very, very small inclusions), are rare but available.
-Look to the high-end commercial market or quality-cut gem dealers.
+High clarity verdelite stones, IF (internally flawless) to VVS (very, very small inclusions), are available.
+Look to quality-cut gem dealers.
 Of course, you can find lower quality material more easily.
-However, I recommend only buying verdelites graded IF to VS (very small inclusions).
+However, green tourmaline are usually fairly clean.
+I recommend only buying green tourmalines graded IF to VS (very small inclusions).

-You can find cut verdelites in many styles.
+You can find cut green tourmalines in many styles.
 Cutting affects the value of the finished stone significantly.
 If you’re buying a cut stone, ask yourself: is it cut to high custom standards?
 Or, is the stone cut to average commercial quality?

 Please note, you’ll encounter different levels of commercial cutting.
 While nowhere near top custom-cut quality, some commercial cutting beats out low-quality commercial cutting.
 Signs of quality commercial cutting include:

-You can purchase verdelites in just about any size.
+You can purchase green tourmalines in just about any size.
 You can easily find stones ranging from 1 to 6 carats.
 Less plentiful but still available are 8 to 15-carat stones.
 For stones over 15 carats, you’ll need to explore upper-end or collector’s markets.

 Spotting Gemstone Treatments When Buying Verdelite

-Although tourmalines in general commonly receive heating and radiation treatments, verdelites typically don’t.
+Although tourmalines in general commonly receive heating and radiation treatments, green tourmalines may not.
 Heating may lighten green colors but often doesn’t produce good results.
 Radiation can produce spectacular color changes but won’t help green tourmalines.
-If you prefer natural, untreated tourmalines, choose verdelites.
+(Editor’s Note: consumers should assume all tourmalines are heated).

 Synthetic tourmaline isn’t commercially available.
 However, simulants (imitations) do appear for sale occasionally.
-Quartz can be stained or dyed green to resemble verdelite.
+Quartz, natural or synthetic, can be stained or dyed green to resemble verdelite.
 You may also encounter synthetic spinel misrepresented as green tourmaline.
 (On the flip side, unscrupulous vendors may try to pass verdelites as chrome tourmalines).